emilionarvaez/eye-exercise/README.md

 ## License

-"PacMan Simulation Project" is free, open source, and GPL friendly.
+"Eye Simulation Project" is free, open source, and GPL friendly.
 You can use it for commercial projects, open source projects, or really almost whatever you want.

 ## Team